-(ii) The tax authority has the right to audit and, if applicable, to modify the income tax calculated by each company composing Scotiabank Perú S.A.A. and Subsidiaries during the next four years after the year of the income tax return was filed.
+B. The tax authority has the right to audit and, if applicable, to modify the income tax calculated by each company composing Scotiabank Perú S.A.A. and Subsidiaries during the next four years after the year of the income tax return was filed.
 Income tax returns of Scotiabank Perú S.A.A. and Subsidiaries that have not yet been reviewed or are under review by the tax authority are the following:

-Company Tax returns subject to audit Tax returns being audited Scotiabank Perú S.A.A.
-2012 & 2014 2008, 2009, 2010 & 2011 CrediScotia Financiera S.A.
+Tax returns Tax returns Company subject to audit being (audited) Scotiabank Perú S.A.A.
+2012 through 2014 2008, 2009, 2010 & 2011 CrediScotia Financiera S.A.
 2010, 2013 & 2014 2011 & 2012 Scotia Sociedad Agente de Bolsa S.A.
 2010 through 2014 - Scotia Fondos Sociedad Administradora de Fondos S.A.
-2011 through 2014 - Scotia Sociedad Titulizadora S.A.
-2010 through 2014 - Depósitos S.A.
-2010 through 2013 - Servicios, Cobranzas e Inversiones S.A.C.
-2010 through 2014 -
+2011 through 2014 2010 Scotia Sociedad Titulizadora S.A.
+2010 through 2014 - Servicios, Cobranzas e Inversiones S.A.C.
+2012 through 2014 2011

 The tax returns for years 2003 through 2007 have been reviewed by the Peruvian Tax Authorities, having resettled the tax loss of the Bank in years 2003 through 2006, as well as the tax payable which was calculated for the period 2007, for which the Bank filed the corresponding appeals.
-In this regard, the Bank received resolutions from tax authorities related to the determination of income tax for years 2003, 2004, 2005 and 2006, for which the Bank filed appeals corresponding to each year, which are pending resolution by the Tax Court.
-In December 2014, the Tax Authorities issued Tax Assessment and Fine Resolutions related to the determination of year 2007 income tax, for which the Bank has filed an appeal which is pending.
+In this regard, the Bank received resolutions from tax authorities related to the determination of income tax for years 2003, 2004, 2005 and 2006, for which the Bank filed appeals corresponding to each year.
+The appeals of the years 2003 and 2004 - 2005 were solved by the Tax Court during august 2015, however the appeal of the tax year 2006 is pending of resolution by the Tax Court.
+In December 2014, the Tax Authorities issued Tax Assessment and Fine Resolutions related to the determination of year 2007 income tax, for which the Bank has filed an appeal which is pending to be solved by the SUNAT.
 The Bank and its legal advisors estimate that the results would be favorable to the Bank and no significant liabilities will arise in the consolidated statement of financial position.